Today I want to talk about budget-friendly hair care.

-At the beginning of the year, I talked about steps I was taking to improve my self image.
-Today I want to talk about hair care.
-If you had told me a year ago that I would be writing a post about hair care, I probably would have chuckled good-naturedly and patted you on the head like a little pet that I’m fond of.
+If you had told me a year ago that I would be writing a post about hair care, budget-friendly or otherwise, I probably would have chuckled good-naturedly and patted you on the head like a little pet that I’m fond of.
 I had no hair care routine to speak of, and no real interest in starting one.
 The sum total of my hair care involved a weekly wash, followed by a drip dry.
 In my defense, it’s tough to commit to self-care for your appearance when your self-image is low.
 It all feels a bit pointless.

 Anyway, that was then.
 This year has been a new year for me, and the more changes I implement, the better I feel about myself.
 One of those changes has been a hair care routine, and it’s so easy that even a #lazygirl like me can keep it up!

 Previously, I have shared my thoughts and tips on embracing your natural hair colour.
-Though I’ve implemented this routine with my natural, uncoloured hair in mind, I think it would work in most hair situations – just adjust your leave-in conditioner to something more suited to coloured hair.
+Though I’ve implemented this budget-friendly hair care routine with my natural, uncoloured hair in mind, I think it would work in most hair situations – just adjust your leave-in conditioner to something more suited to coloured hair.